What Child Insurance Does Your Child Need In Singapore

 While MediShield Life provides basic hospitalisation protection, you may want the option of upgrading your child’s ward entitlement to an A ward or consider admitting your child into a private hospital where waiting times are generally shorter and private rooms are available.
 In either case, having an Integrated Shield Plan (IP) like Enhanced IncomeShield is something to consider as it will reduce the out-of-pocket costs associated with treatment.

 As a parent or soon-to-be parent, Enhanced IncomeShield enables you to enjoy as-charged coverage for eligible inpatient and outpatient hospital treatment, and pay for premiums using your MediSave account for up to $600.
-Furthermore, if you have a child born in 2020, you can get a complimentary one-year health insurance plan and choose between Enhanced IncomeShield or IncomeShield Standard Plan, as long as your child is a Singapore Citizen or Permanent Resident.
 This is a good way to ensure your child is protected as early as possible.

 Does Your Child Need Personal Accident Insurance?